D366-web/Enabling-And-Configuring-Operating-System-Firewall/README.md

 To get started, access your operating system’s firewall settings by following these steps:

-Open the Settings menu, then navigate to the window Security section and click on it.
+1. Open the Settings menu, then navigate to the Window Security section and click on it.
 <img src="./1.png" width="100%" height="auto">

-2. Go to Privacy & Security and check the Firewall & Network Protection settings to make sure the firewall is turned on.
+2. Go to Window Security and check the Firewall & Network Protection settings to make sure the firewall is turned on.
  <img src="./2.png" width="100%" height="auto">